www.sl-prokeys.com

 In 1975, I bought 5 cues from Tad within a few weeks.
 His shop, in Stanton or Garden Grove, (they're basically the same place) was about two miles from my home in Anaheim.
 All the early cues I bought were Tad's basic, plain design, (shown below in the Tad advertisement picture as #8), but they all had inlaid rings above and below the joint.
 (Just like the custom cue below.)
 I gave one away as a gift to a close friend, sold three over the years, and still have one left - this is the cue I've always played with.
 If I ever play again, it's the cue I'll use.

 Back then, Tad was a cranky craftsman, and didn't like people hanging around.
-He tolerated me in his shop, asking questions, watching, maybe because he knew I was playing music, and he heard me on the radio.
-He even came up to my recording studio once or twice, and tape playback almost deafened him, but he seemed to like the music.
+He tolerated me in his shop, asking questions, watching, maybe because he knew I was playing / recording music, he heard me on the radio sometimes, and saw me on TV once or twice.
+He even came up to my recording studio a few times, and tape playback almost deafened him, but he seemed to like the music.

-I made him laugh, telling him I had TWO jobs: I was the piano player and the military advisor for Ike and Tina.
-They weren't counting off songs - they were calling out bomb coordinates for the next explosions.
+I made him laugh, telling him I had TWO jobs: I was the keyboard player and the military advisor for Ike and Tina.
+We weren't counting off songs - we were calling out bomb coordinates for the next explosions.
 You had to work at it to make Tad laugh - he probably thought I was crazy.

 I bought my first real custom cue in 1976.
 It was the same design, same weight, colors, and shafts as the one I'm now selling, (shown below in the Tad advertisement picture as #1).
 The one I'm selling has some slight differences: on the first one, the pearl diamond inlays had notches, and the dots were inlaid one above and one below the diamond in the points.